 In recent years improvements have continued to be made to the building, including a new heating system, new windows, and a new roof, as well as investment in equipment and facilities to bring the Institute's facilities up to 21st century standards.
 As a result the building has evolved to the multi-purpose centre it is today.
 Still run by local people for the local community.

 Coffee Mornings are held on most Saturday mornings from 10am to 11.30am, usually helping to raise funds for local charitable causes.
-Contact Sheila Swinbank on 01729 850458 if you wish to book a coffee morning next year.
+Contact Sheila Swinbank on 01729 850458 if you wish to book a coffee morning during 2019.
+There are not many slots left.
 The next planned coffee mornings are being run as follows: